smartcontractkit/ccip/docs/CONFIG.md

 ```toml
 WSURL = 'wss://web.socket/test' # Example
 ```
 WSURL is the WS(S) endpoint for this node.
-Required for primary nodes.
+Required for primary nodes when `LogBroadcasterEnabled` is `true`

 ### HTTPURL
 ```toml